 Within the optimization (while the solver is running) you can:

-Please note the log of a model if called by
+If using the GAMS IDE, then the log of a model if called by

 $call =gams your_model.gms or

 execute “gams trnsport.gms”; will not be shown in the process window of the GAMS IDE and will not be accessible after the model run.
 To make the log also appear in the GAMS IDE process window, add the following lines to your model:

 $setglobal ide "ide=%gams.ide% lo=%gams.lo% errorlog=%gams.errorlog% errmsg=1" $call =gams your_model.gms %ide% $if errorlevel 1 $abort your_model failed